 Illiquid and Long-Term Investments Risk.
 Investment in the Fund requires a long-term commitment, with no certainty of return.
 A significant portion of the Fund's investments generally will be in private, illiquid securities, which are typically subject to restrictions on resale.
 There can be no assurance that the Fund will be able to generate returns for Shareholders, that the returns will be commensurate with the risks of investing in the type of transactions and issuers described herein or that the Adviser's methodology for evaluating risk-adjusted return profiles for investments will achieve its objectives.
 In some cases, the Fund will be legally, contractually or otherwise prohibited from selling certain investments for a period of time or otherwise be restricted from disposing of them, and illiquidity could also result from the absence of an established market for certain investments.
 The realizable value of a highly illiquid investment, at any given time, could be less than its intrinsic value.
-In addition, it is anticipated that certain types of investments made by the Fund will be unable to realize its investment objective by sale or other disposition at attractive prices or will otherwise be unable to complete any exit strategy.
+In addition, it is anticipated that certain types of investments made by the Fund will require a substantial length of time to liquidate.
+As a result, from time to time, the Fund will be unable to realize its investment objective by sale or other disposition at attractive prices or will otherwise be unable to complete any exit strategy.